MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 ## Lab scenario

-You need to create and manage Windows Virtual Desktop host images in an Active Directory Domain Services (AD DS) environment.
+You need to create and manage Azure Virtual Desktop host images in an Active Directory Domain Services (AD DS) environment.

 ## Objectives